vruusmann/blog/_posts/2015-03-10-openscoring_api_upgrade_guide.md

 | Feature applied to a model collection | `/model/${feature}` | `${feature}/model` |
 | Feature applied to a model | `/model/${id}/${feature}` | `${feature}/model/${id}` |

 The version 1.1 appends the feature selector to the model selector.
 This results in poor extensibility, because there exists a name collision between the endpoints `/model/${feature}` and `/model/${id}`.
 The workaround would be to treat feature names as reserved symbols.
-Unfortunately, this workaround does not "scale" very well in situations where the features are defined or modified dynamically.
+Unfortunately, this workaround does not scale very well in situations where the features are defined or modified dynamically.

 Contrariwise, the version 1.2 prepends the feature selector to the model selector, which provides relief from name collisons.
 Obviously, it is still reasonable to treat "model" as a reserved symbol.